A-I-Research-Facility/Reinforcement-learning/README.md

 <br>
 <br>

-## How does the learning process works
+## ⚫How does the learning process works
 There are 2 main components of the process, the learing agent, and the environment.
 The environment, just like in the real world, determines all parameters of larning.
 In programming, we call that _algorithm_.

 The process starts when environment sends a **state** to the agent.
 The agent then takes an action on it.
 Based on the action taken by the agent, the environment sends the next **state**.<br>